vimalanandans/Middleware/README.md

 temperature the car should be and what to set the radio to as it pulls up to pick you up?
 What if the shipping processes for your medicine or groceries were smart enough to ensure unbroken [cold chains](https://en.wikipedia.org/wiki/Cold_chain)?
 What if your city could dynamically adjust stop light timings based on current traffic?
-What if your doctor could tell what was going on every time your blood pressure is too high?
+What if your doctor could tell what is going on every time your blood pressure is too high?

 Some of this might sound kind of creepy.
 Have every action you take observed to build profiles?